plp13/qman/README.md

 > **:question: I don't like the way Qman looks**

-Use a different one of supplied [themes](https://github.com/plp13/qman/config/themes).
+Use a different one of the supplied [themes](https://github.com/plp13/qman/config/themes).
 Or build your own (and open a pull request to to add it to the repository).